 Siemens estimates that attempts to run point-to-point integrations with all the individual source systems and ingest their data would have taken about 1,500 hours.
-The process of integrating with Cognite Data Fusion® alone—pulling in all the same data—took only 200 hours.
-And a lot of that time was actually spent looking at the data and deciding how best to visualize it.
+In contrast, by integrating with Cognite Data Fusion®, they were able to pull in all the same data within only 200 hours, with a significant portion of that time dedicated to reviewing and determining the best way to visualize the data.

-Armed with the power of prediction, Aker BP can also:
+Armed with the power of prediction, Aker BP can now:

 - Boost safety by limiting the number of human personnel on the platform